 My son is 6 years old and attends school M-F. Lately every morning it has been a challenge getting our son to get dressed.
 He has a meltdown and fights with us.
 He punches, kicks, screams, you name it.
 If we tell him to stop hitting he has even more of a meltdown.
 This has become an issue not because by the time he finally calms down and gets dressed we end up being late to school.
 We have tried having him pick his clothes.
-We have also tried having… read more
+We have also tried having multiple options available to him when getting… read more

 My grandson is six years old now.
 He will be in 1st grade this year.
 He went to a special preschool program at the Elementary School since he was three.